 Constructed more than a century ago, Villa Leopolda is brimming with history as well as extravagance.
 The 50-acre estate situated in the French Riviera was originally constructed by King Leopold II of Belgium, and was later bestowed upon one of his mistresses as a gift.
 Inside there are 11 bedrooms and 14 bathrooms, as well as a commercial greenhouse.

-7. The One — Bel-Air, California
+7. The One — Bel Air, California

-The perspective owner will be able to boast about being neighbors with Jennifer Aniston — for $500,000,000.
+The prospective owner will be able to boast about being neighbors with Jennifer Aniston — for $500,000,000.
 They can also roam around the house’s 20 bedrooms and 30 bathrooms, go bowling, or feed the jellyfish that live in the ceiling.
-Despite several appeals, the city denied letting Niami add a second indoor kitchen he hoped to have for catered events.
+Despite several appeals, the city denied letting Niami add a third kitchen he hoped to have for catered events.
 It seems the neighbors aren’t keen on having a “party house” in the area.
 The new owner will just have to limit the guest list when inviting people to sample the wine room or chill in the night club.

 8. Taohuayuan — Suzhou, China